nashape/docs/rails_install.md

-# A Rails Installation howto
+# Rails Installation

-This howto describes setting up linux box, such as Ubuntu on a virtual machine, for developing a Rails application.
-It includes RVM, Rails and Guard/Growl.
+This document describes installing RVM, Rails and Guard/Growl on a linux box, such as a Ubuntu virtual machine running on Mac OSX.

 I'm little better than a novice at this, so if you use this document, YMMV.